Taking action against discrimination and microaggressions

 Role-playing based on realistic cases

-Collective analysis of intervention strategies
+Group analysis of intervention strategies

-Understanding the needs of the people concerned
+Understanding the needs of the people involved

-Adopting an appropriate listening and support posture
+Adopting an appropriate posture of listening and support

 Sharing best practices to prevent situations